kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

     }
     ```

-    1. The time after which the value for the key will be deleted is reported after the value is added.
+    1. Time after which the value for the key will be deleted is reported after the value is added (optional)
-    2. Time after which the value for the key will be deleted, counted after a read operation.
+    2. Time after which the value for the key will be deleted, counted after a read operation (optional)
-    3. Initial cache size (helps to avoid cache expansion in case of active swelling)
+    3. Initial cache size (helps to avoid cache expansion in case of active swelling) (optional)
-    4. Maximum cache size (When the boundary is reached **or slightly earlier** will exclude the least relevant values from the cache)
+    4. Maximum cache size (When the boundary is reached **or slightly earlier** will exclude the least relevant values from the cache) (default is `100000`)

 === ":simple-yaml: ``YAML``"